Frequently Asked Questions

-Parent and Family Engagement
+Family and Civic Engagement

-• We communicate with families of UK students about campus news, engagement opportunities, resources, programs, and initiatives.
+- We communicate with families of UK students about campus news, engagement opportunities, programs, and initiatives, and connect them to campus and community resources.

-• We provide in-person and online engagement opportunities for UK students and their families.
+- We provide in-person and online engagement opportunities for UK students and their families.

-• We consult with families regarding issues or concerns involving their UK student(s).
+- We consult with families regarding issues or concerns involving their UK student(s).

-• We provide information/support to UK students who are parents or guardians.
+- We provide information/support to UK students who are parents or guardians.

-We embrace a multidimensional concept of family and the diversity of family structures, including families of origin and families of choice.
+We embrace a multidimensional concept of family and the variety of family structures, including families of origin and families of choice.
 We are proud to serve parents, guardians, grandparents, spouses/partners, and any other supportive people in the lives of our students.

 How does UK support parents and families?